This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 Complete a code construct

-Start typing a code construct and press Ctrl+Shift+Enter.
+Start typing a code construct and press Control+Shift+Enter.

-MPS automatically completes the construct and adds the required punctuation, and the caret is placed at the next editing position.
+MPS automatically completes the construct and adds the required punctuation.
+The caret is placed at the next editing position.

 Completion tips and tricks